-Chapter 33.
-Acquisitions Administration Acquisitions Permissions in the Admin module
+Chapter 39.
+Acquisitions Administration Acquisitions Settings

 Several setting in the Library Settings area of the Admin module pertain to functions in the Acquisitions module.
-You can access these settings by clicking Admin # Local Administration #Library Settings Editor.
+You can access these settings by clicking Admin # Local Administration # Library Settings Editor.

 - CAT: Delete bib if all copies are deleted via Acquisitions lineitem cancellation If you cancel a line item, then all of the on order copies in the catalog are deleted.
-If, when you cancel a line item, you also want to delete the bib record, then set this setting to TRUE. - Default circulation modifier This modifier would be applied to items that are created in the acquisitions module - Default copy location This copy location would be applied to items that are created in the acquisitions module - Fund Spending Limit for Block When the amount remaining in the fund, including spent money and encumbrances, goes below this percentage, attempts to spend from the fund will be blocked. - Fund Spending Limit for Warning When the amount remaining in the fund, including spent money and encumbrances, goes below this percentage, attempts to spend from the fund will result in a warning to the staff. - Temporary barcode prefix Temporary barcode prefix for items that are created in the acquisitions module - Temporary call number prefix Temporary call number prefix for items that are created in the acquisitions module
+If, when you cancel a line item, you also want to delete the bib record, then set this setting to TRUE. - Allow funds to be rolled over without bringing the money along enables you to move a fund's encumbrances from one year to the next without moving unspent money.
+Unused money is not added to the next year's fund and is not available for use. - Allows patrons to create automatic holds from purchase requests. - Default circulation modifier This modifier would be applied to items that are created in the acquisitions module - Default copy location This copy location would be applied to items that are created in the acquisitions module - Fund Spending Limit for Block When the amount remaining in the fund, including spent money and encumbrances, goes below this percentage, attempts to spend from the fund will be blocked. - Fund Spending Limit for Warning When the amount remaining in the fund, including spent money and encumbrances, goes below this percentage, attempts to spend from the fund will result in a warning to the staff. - Rollover Distribution Formulae Funds When set to true, during fiscal rollover, all distribution formulae will update to use new funds. - Set copy creator as receiver When receiving a copy in acquisitions, set the copy "creator" to be the staff that received the copy - Temporary barcode prefix Temporary barcode prefix for items that are created in the acquisitions module - Temporary call number prefix Temporary call number prefix for items that are created in the acquisitions module